SolastaMods/SolastaUnfinishedBusiness/Documentation/Subclasses.md

 Learn a druid cantrip of your choice.

-* Natural Recovery

-Once per day when you complete a short rest, you can recover a number of expended spell slots (max 5th level) up to half of your druid level, rounded up.

-### Level 3

 * Circle Spells

 Select a terrain type that grants a range of spells that are always treated as prepared.
 Forest,Grassland,Mountain,Swamp,Desert,Coast orArctic

+* Natural Recovery

+Once per day when you complete a short rest, you can recover a number of expended spell slots (max 5th level) up to half of your druid level, rounded up.

 ### Level 6